cl-unix-cybernetics/cl-unix-cybernetics/README.md

 Adams 0.1
 =========

-Adams is a UNIX system administration tool.
+Adams is a UNIX system administration tool written in Common Lisp.

 You describe your systems (hosts) using resources having properties.